dev4hk/loan-springboot-microservices-test/README.md

-# Loan Service Testing Framework - BDD
+# ✅ Loan Service Testing Framework – BDD

-## Overview
-The Loan Service Testing Framework leverages Behavior-Driven Development (BDD) principles to simplify and enhance the testing process for loan-springboot-microservice.
-This framework integrates cutting-edge testing technologies like **Cucumber**, **Selenium**, and **TestNG**, ensuring a robust and scalable testing infrastructure.
+A test automation framework designed for the **Loan Microservices Project**, following **Behavior-Driven Development (BDD)** principles.
+It integrates **Cucumber**, **Selenium**, and **TestNG** to create a scalable, maintainable, and readable testing suite.

 ---

-## Technologies Used
-### Cucumber
-### Selenium
-### TestNG

-## Key Components
-Here are the core classes and their roles:

-### **PageObjectManager**
-- Manages page objects to prevent redundant instantiations.
-- Returns instances of different page objects on demand.

-### **TestBase**
-- Handles WebDriver initialization and configuration.
-- Provides browser control.

-### **TestContext**
-- Acts as the central hub to:
-    - Manages test context, including credentials and page object management.
-    - have associations with TestBase and PageObjectManager.

-### **BasePageComponent**
-- A base class for all page objects.
-- Contains navigation methods.

-### **Page Objects(e.g. ManagerSummaryPage, ManagerCounselPage, etc)**
-- Inherits BasePageComponent.
-- Represents each page with specific functionalities

-### **Step Definition Objects(e.g. AuthenticationStepDefinitions, ApplicationStepDefinitions, etc)**
-- Defines Cucumber step definitions.
-- Uses TestContext to interact with pages.

-#### Dependency Injection:
-`TestContext` is dependency-injected into step definitions using **PicoContainer**, allowing the same WebDriver and page objects to be shared across all step definitions.

-## **Framework Diagram**
+## 🚀 Overview

+This framework simplifies the testing process of `loan-springboot-microservice` by:

+- Embracing **BDD** for clear, human-readable test scenarios
+- Using **Page Object Model** for reusability and modularity
+- Supporting cross-browser testing with **Selenium WebDriver**
+- Leveraging **TestNG** for structured test execution and reporting

+---

+## 🧪 Technologies Used

+- 🥒 **Cucumber** – BDD syntax and Gherkin-based test scenarios
+- 🧪 **Selenium WebDriver** – Browser automation
+- 🔍 **TestNG** – Test orchestration and assertions
+- 📦 **PicoContainer** – Dependency injection for shared test context

+---

+## 🧱 Key Components

+### 🔹 `PageObjectManager`
+- Manages all page object instances
+- Prevents redundant object creation
+- Provides access to page-specific objects on demand

+### 🔹 `TestBase`
+- Responsible for WebDriver setup and configuration
+- Provides common methods to initialize and control browsers

+### 🔹 `TestContext`
+- Central test context holder that:
+  - Manages credentials and session data
+  - Connects `TestBase`, `PageObjectManager`, and scenario-specific state
+- Injected into step definitions via **PicoContainer**

+### 🔹 `BasePageComponent`
+- Abstract base class for all page objects
+- Provides navigation and utility methods used across pages

+### 🔹 **Page Objects** (e.g., `ManagerSummaryPage`, `ManagerCounselPage`, etc.)
+- Represent specific pages in the loan system
+- Extend `BasePageComponent`
+- Encapsulate actions and validations for each page

+### 🔹 **Step Definitions** (e.g., `AuthenticationStepDefinitions`, `ApplicationStepDefinitions`, etc.)
+- Define the executable logic behind Cucumber steps
+- Use `TestContext` to interact with the web application and pages

+---

+## 🔄 Dependency Injection with PicoContainer

+The framework uses **PicoContainer** to inject `TestContext` into all step definition classes.
+This allows:

+- Shared WebDriver across steps
+- Consistent access to page objects
+- Cleaner, more modular step definition logic

+---

+## 🧭 Framework Diagram

 ![UML Class Diagram](images/diagram.png)